ROMANIA, ON MAINTENANCE TREATMENT

 Anonymous

 I was young, just married and pregnant.
-It was a long time ago, and for any Ca125 symptoms, I decided to get tested.
-The symptoms I had were blamed on the pregnancy.
+A long time ago, I decided to get checked for any Ca125 symptoms.
+They blamed my symptoms on the pregnancy.
 I had my son by C-section, and an ovary was very large with many cysts, and three of them were malignant.
-And I had never had an HPV test, And I was extremely lucky as I was stage I.
+And I had never had an HPV variant test, And I was extremely lucky as I was stage I.

-The hardest thing I have had to deal with was being told that my cancer was not a big deal as I didn’t have chemo and being told I was less of a woman after the surgery.
-I would tell other women it is okay to be scared and tell people when it is too much for you.
+I had to deal with people telling me that my HPV-related cancer was not a big deal since I didn’t have tests and chemo.
+They also told me I was less of a woman after the surgery.
+I want to tell other women that it’s okay to be scared and to let people know when it becomes too much.
 You can get through this.